Debbie Wasserman Schultz: 2017 House IT staff accused

+October 2018 mail bomb attempt

+On October 24, 2018, a pipe bomb device sent to former U.S. Attorney General Eric Holder, which had the wrong address, was instead delivered to the Florida office of Wasserman Schultz, whose name and address were on the return labels of all the packages.
+During this time, similar pipe bomb devices had been sent to various influential Democratic politicians.
+The packages containing the devices, as well as envelopes containing mysterious white powder, were also labeled to Schultz's office in Sunrise, Florida, as the sender, but the person who sent these devices and envelopes misspelled her name as "Shultz."
+The same day, a similar device was found at Wasserman Schultz's office in Aventura, Florida, as well.
+Fingerprint DNA helped identify the suspect as Florida resident and right-wing conspiracist Cesar Sayoc, who was arrested in a parking lot, in Plantation, Florida, on October 26, 2018.

 Political positions

 Wasserman Schultz is a proponent of gun control legislation and supporter of LGBT rights.

 She initiated the 2007 Virginia Graeme Baker Pool and Spa Safety Act to address the safety risks posed by suction entrapment.

 In 2011, Wasserman Schultz was one of the 23 co-sponsors of H.R.
 3261, the Stop Online Piracy Act (SOPA).

 On April 25, 2018, 57 Representatives, including Wasserman Schultz, condemned history-related legislation in Ukraine and Poland.
-They criticized Poland's new Holocaust law, which they claimed would criminalize accusing Poles of complicity in the Holocaust, as well as Ukraine's 2015 memory laws glorifying Ukrainian Insurgent Army (UPA) and its pro-Nazi leaders, such as Roman Shukhevych.
+They criticized Poland's new Holocaust law, which they claimed would criminalize accusing Poles of complicity in the Holocaust, as well as Ukraine's 2015 memory laws for glorifying the Ukrainian Insurgent Army (UPA) and its pro-Nazi leaders, such as Roman Shukhevych.

 During the 117th Congress, Wasserman Schultz voted with President Joe Biden's stated position 100% of the time according to a FiveThirtyEight analysis.

 Consumer Finance Protection Bureau and payday lending

 In December 2015, Wasserman Schultz was one of 24 co-sponsors of H.R.
 4018, authored by Representative Dennis A. Ross, which would delay the implementation of CFPB regulations.
 She was among a dozen Florida representatives who cosponsored the legislation that would delay the CFPB's payday lending rules by two years and void a "deferred presentment transaction" in states with laws similar to Florida's.
 She has drawn criticism for trying to delay those regulations.